ezraisw/supercontextmenu/README.md

 Once included, Super Context Menu provides a superCm object that can be used to customizable context menus.

 ### Creating a menu
 To display the context menu on right click, you can use the `contextmenu` event handler.
-Inside the handler, invoke `superCm.createMenu` to create the menu as you like.
+Inside the handler, invoke `superCm.createMenu` while passing the event object to create the menu as you like.

 The first argument `options` is an array of object that contains the options to be put in the menu, the second argument `event` is the event object from the event handler parameter.